Top 4 Ways to Start Saving Money Right Now

 We love our phones.
 And our TV.
 But most of us also put a lot of money each month towards those.
 If you’re trying to start saving, this is one area you need to commit to.

 Tackle your cell phone first.
 Are you paying for extra data?
-And if so, do really need it?
+And if so, do you really need it?
 Are there alternate plans or providers that offer unlimited data?
 Give your cell phone provider a call and see what other plans they have.
 And if they can’t accommodate you, shop around.
 Most providers let you keep your number.

 Look at your TV service next.
 Do you use cable?
 Have a premium plan?
 Ask yourself how many times over the past 3 months you’ve actually watched some of those channels.
 You may find you can switch to a streaming service.
 Do the math, though.
 Streaming services cost money, too, so you want to make sure the switch is financially smart.